**CONTACT US ONLINE**

-Due to the continuing unpredicatability of staff sickness due to COVID-19 and associated healthcare setting isolation guidelines our daily clinical capacity continues to be significantly reduced at times.
+Due to the continuing unpredictability of staff sickness due to COVID-19 and associated healthcare setting isolation guidelines our daily clinical capacity continues to be significantly reduced during these times.

 Please consider if your community pharmacist can help with minor ailments or visit www.nhs.uk for medical advice

-PLEASE NOTE members of our reception and administration team are available at the practice to assist if you have no internet accessibility and we continue to use our intercom and meet and greet facility.
+PLEASE NOTE members of our reception and administration team are available at the practice to assist if you have no internet accessibility and we continue to use our intercom for our meet and greet facility to continue to keep our footfall to a minimum to try and reduce the spread of infection for patients visiting our surgery

 We continue to respectly ask that you wear a face covering whilst in the building in order to help us continue to protect our clinically vulnerable patients